Backup Less Archive More

-Time and time again I hear the word “backup” and the problems associated with it.
-Well this document will hopefully convince people and companies that if they archive more, they can backup less!
+Time and time again I hear the word Backup and the problems associated with it.
+Well this article will hopefully convince people and companies that if they archive more they can backup less!

 The world today is generating information faster than ever before.
-The issue is that we are not going to get more hours in a day; the backup window is ever decreasing, and companies are fast running out of ideas to back up live data within the time-frame they have.
+The issue is that we are not going to get more hours in a day; the backup window is ever decreasing and companies are fast running out of idea’s to backup their live data within the timeframe they have.

 Increasing Data Volumes

 Data is typically growing faster than current backup systems can cope.
 It is predicted by 2024 global digital data volumes will exceed 140 Zettabytes or 140 Trillion Gigabytes!
 That’s an enormous amount of information stored somewhere in the world’s data centres.

 I have lost count as to how many times people have mentioned “the backup failed again last night”.
 They can fail for so many reasons and it’s not all down to human error.
 With the ever increasing data sprawl, trying to keep a handle on this problem is always going to end in tears.
 In order to manage our backups we firstly need to manage our data more efficiently by prioritising the data into more manageable chunks.